 After deciding between point solutions and ECM and forming a list of potential warehouse management solution providers, it is time to consult your warehouse managers to discuss the everyday challenges they face.
 These discussions should be thorough and cover every stage of your warehouse operations.
 Once these discussions have taken place, you can take your key findings to the warehouse management solution providers on your shortlist to see if they can meet your project requirements.
 Some common warehouse-related challenges include:

 - Inventory Management

 - Blanket Pricing

 ECM addresses these challenges by improving visibility, control, and access to information in your warehouses.
-Operating as an extension of your legacy systems, ECM acts a single platform for accessing and processing all warehouse-related documentation.
+Operating as an extension of your legacy systems, ECM acts as a single platform for accessing and processing all warehouse-related documentation.
 As a result, every worker in your warehouse is equipped with the knowledge to perform their duties more efficiently.
-Everything from pick sheets to cycle counts and capacity constraints are factored into your workflows, which can then be optimized, standardized, and automated with your ECM solution monitoring them for relevant documentation as it enters your system.
+Everything from pick sheets to cycle counts and capacity constraints is factored into your workflows, which can then be optimized, standardized, and automated with your ECM solution monitoring them for relevant documentation as it enters your system.
 In other words, it increases visibility to help reduce lead time, balance fulfillment rates, manage backorders, improve service levels, and boost customer loyalty for sustained growth.